ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 `

 == Changelog ==
+= 5.20.0 (06-May-2021) =
+* New: Option to automatically generate missing thumbnail sizes on the fly
+* New: Option to include or exclude Sticky Posts
+* Enhancement: Dynamic CSS for the built-in "Thumbnails" theme is now in-lined for much improved cross compatibility with optimization and caching plugins
+* [Bugfix](https://wordpress.org/support/topic/crashes-post-screen/): Fixes conflict with the [Page Optimize plugin](https://wordpress.org/plugins/page-optimize/)

 = 5.19.0 (28-April-2021) =
 * New: **YARPP Block** 🎉 now available for the WordPress Block Editor (Gutenberg) for drag and drop placement customization
 * New: Choose image size for YARPP custom theme templates